Ivo Stourton: Career

 Stourton first came into the public eye at the age of 17 when he wrote and starred in Kassandra, an award-winning Edinburgh Festival production about the Vietnam War.

 In June 2006 he was signed to a two-book deal by Random House.
 His first book, The Night Climbers a novel about a secret society in Cambridge and a group of friends who get involved in art fraud, was published on 4 June 2007, and is partly based on the infamous student practice of "night climbing".
 The Night Climbers was published in the United States by Simon Spotlight Entertainment on 7 September 2007.

 His second novel, The Book Lover's Tale, was published in June 2011.
 His third, The Happier Dead, was published in 2014.

 Personal life

-The eldest child of Edward Stourton and his first wife, Margaret (née McEwen), Ivo attended Eton College and was a member of the Eton Society alongside Prince William and actor Eddie Redmayne.
+Stourton, who is the eldest child of Edward Stourton (1957–2026) and his first wife, Margaret (née McEwen), attended Eton College and was a member of the Eton Society alongside Prince William and actor Eddie Redmayne.
 He graduated with a double first in English from Corpus Christi College, Cambridge.
 His younger brother Tom also attended Eton and is a comedian.

 Stourton entered the BPP Law School and is an associate at Slaughter and May.